netsoft-ruidias/ha-custom-component-precoscombustiveis/README.md

 # Preços dos Combustíveis - DGEG
 Fuel Prices in Portugal - Custom Component for Home Assistant

+The data source for this integration is the [DGEG - Direcção-Geral de Energia e Geologia](https://www.dgeg.gov.pt/).

+The author of this project categorically rejects any and all responsibility for the fuels prices that were presented by the integration.

 # Installation
 ## HACS (Recommended)
 This integration can be added to HACS as a custom (non-default) repository.